UnknownException/visNET/README.md

 # visNET
 C++ network library

-Current implementation is focused on Windows
+Current implementation is focused on Windows and Linux

-The project is currently in an unfinished state and will NOT run.
+The project is currently in an unfinished state and will probably not run correctly.
+Unit testing is not implemented yet in the Linux build.